-Each W-2 agency is required by state statute to have at least one FEP.
+State statute requires that each W-2 agency have at least one FEP.

-The FEP must provide individualized case management services and supportive services for a person in a W-2 employment position.
+The FEP must provide individualized case management services and supportive services for participants in W-2 employment positions.
 Although a FEP may have other staff assistance, the FEP is the primary case manager and has the ultimate responsibility for the case, including correct eligibility determination for W-2.
 The FEP must also coordinate with other agencies to facilitate needed services such as treatment, education, training, and formal assessments.

-The FEP must meet with the applicant within 5 working days of the date the W-2 agency receives a signed RFA /paper registration form.
-The FEP has up to 7 working days after this first meeting to make a placement determination.
-The FEP uses the information gathered to determine eligibility and placement.
+The FEP must meet with the applicant within five working days after the date the W-2 agency receives a signed Application Registration form.
+(See 1.4.2.1) The FFP has up

+The main functions of the FEP are: Eligibility determination; to seven working days after this first meeting to make a placement determination.
+The results of the seven working the s